 First, it is important to know the difference that someone from Gen X can have with a millennial.
 Someone in Gen X is born between 1965 and 1980.
 Which means they grew up right before the internet, cellphone and social media boom.
-On the other hand, millennials, born between 19812 and 1997, grew up with these things as a part of their every day lives.
+On the other hand, millennials, born between 19812 and 1997, grew up with these things as a part of their everyday lives.
 These differences in their childhood and adulthood really affects how they work and also how they are at different life stages and have some different priorities.

-Someone born into Gen X will have a slight difference from a Millennial. for example they are more prone to have a more solid life plan and tend to stay at their job a bit more than a millennial would. this and many other key factors should be known to you as per the people you hire.
+Someone born into Gen X will have a slight difference from a Millennial. for example they are more prone to have a more solid life plan and tend to stay at their job longer than a millennial would. this and many other key factors should be known to you as per the people you hire.
 Knowing how they work, when they were brought up, as well as many other small things will allow for better understanding of each-other as well as to know how they work.
 Get to know those around you.

 8. Not Understanding the two types of decision making.

-I’ve seen many companies make important decision rashly, and conversely, taking a long time to make trivial decisions.
+We’ve seen many companies make important decision rashly, and conversely, taking a long time to make trivial decisions.
 This is due to something now know as Parkinson’s Law of Triviality.

-I’ll give a brilliant example:
+A brilliant example:

 In the third chapter, "High Finance, or the Point of Vanishing Interest", Parkinson writes about a fictional finance committee meeting with a three-item agenda: The first is the signing of a $300 million contract to build a reactor, the second a proposal to build a $10,000 bicycle shed for the clerical staff, and the third proposes $600 a year to supply refreshments for the Joint Welfare Committee.